CARDINAL JOHN CODY:

 Cody just didn't seem to care.

 Once when mother Theresa paid him a visit, it seems he was rather taken with the Albanian nun.
-And later, according to him: "I put her on Broadway."
+And later, according to him: "I'll put her on Broadway."

 Some saw this remark as jealousy on his part of her growing fame in America.

 In 1982 he died still under government suspicion.
-The death certificate stated the cause was "severe coronary artery disease."
+The death certificate stated the cause as "severe coronary artery disease."

 A man of few friends but many enemies it seems.